will-darwinit/silvanohirtie/README.md

 - [Examples](#-examples)

 ## ❓ About
 This tool let your server's users to get accounts through a secure and advanced system.
-The accounts are saved in JSON files.
-The JSON file's name is the name of the service your users can generate accounts from.
-For example, if you have some netflix account you want to give, just create a netflix.json file or use the command /add netflix username:password.

 ## V3 Changelog
 V3 is the biggest update this bot ever had.
 What's changed is EVERYTHING, the code has been completely rewrote.
-- JSON is used instead of TXT files, this makes everything easier and faster.
 - Create command has been removed, now you can just write add, and if the service do not exists, the bot will create it for you.
 - Cooldown and Prefix can be changed thorugh the command "change OPTION VALUE" example: "change prefix /".
 - Now you can check how many accounts are in a service.